Whom do I contact if I have a problem with my biosafety cabinet (BSC)?

 Your cabinet must be certified at least annually.
 For more information, please visit the Institutional Biosafety Committee’s BSC policy.

-Each certification costs $118.
+The current certification cost for both suppliers is$150.
 If you do not plan to use a cabinet for a period of time, it can be listed as “inactive”.
-Contact EHS (email@example.com) to have your BSC designated as “inactive”.
+Contact EHS (firstname.lastname@example.org) to have your BSC designated as “inactive”.
 Cabinets that are marked as inactive must be emptied and turned off.
 Prior to re-use, cabinets must have been certified within the past 12 months.

 My lab is only using the biosafety cabinet for non-infectious work, so we aren’t “using it as a biosafety cabinet”.
 Do we still need to certify our cabinet?